WillNickols/assembly_workflow/README.md

   --grid-options="--account=nguyen_lab"
 ```

-Run the biobakery wmgx assembly and then this pipeline from the assembled contigs.
-The `biobakery_workflows wmgx` with `--run-assembly` fails in the Prokka step (unrelated to this workflow), but enough of the assembly happens beforehand that the assembly workflow can proceed.
+These commands run the `biobakery wmgx` assembly and then this pipeline from the assembled contigs.
+The `biobakery_workflows wmgx` command with `--run-assembly` fails in the Prokka step (unrelated to this workflow), but enough of the assembly happens beforehand that the assembly workflow can proceed afterwards.
 ```
 hutlab load centos7/python3/biobakery_workflows/3.0.0-beta-devel-dependsUpdate
 biobakery_workflows wmgx \